Real Time Location Systems - RTLS Terminology

 Reader: A (generally) stationary connected device that can send power, data, and commands to related tags.
 This is a kind of access point that transfers data from RFID-equipped assets to the business's database.

-Tag: The device attached to assets that either broadcasts otherwise transfers its location data.
+Tag: The device attached to assets that either broadcasts or otherwise transfers its location data.

 Trigger: A pre-defined response that should occur when a particular asset moves in a particular way.
 For example, when the Kontakt.io Gateway detects or loses sight of a particular beacon, it will send the event back to the Location Engine, triggering a given action.